big5teppa/big5teppa.github.io/index.md

 ### CPSC 120

-* Lab 7
+* Lab 12

+    Lab 12, part 2 a favorite because I was having fun with it and was able to create gifs.
+I was able to create images and work color for the first time by using prngs, making a glittery effect and have a message displayed.

+* lab 9

-    Lab 7, part 2 was a favorite because I was always curious about how the game Blackjack works.
-I was able to write functions for the first time that calculate the correct value of a Blackjack hand no matter how many Aces were dealt.
+    Lab 9, part 2 was a favorite because I was able to obtain an understanding on how files worked and the role they play.
+I was able to create a guessing game that completely hides the number from player two by storing the number in a file.

+* lab 1

+    Lab 1 was my favorite because I was able to write code for the very first time.
+In the lab, I learned to print out statements and retrieve input using std::cout and std::in.